Imam Ibrahim and his successor

 Abu Muslim had stayed behind in Khorasan throughout.
 He swore allegiance to the new caliph - who, however, was suspicious of him.
 Saffah sent his brother Abu Ja'far Mansur (Mansur) to check him out: would he agree to the elimination of the vizier Salamah?
 Certainly: Abu Muslim sent his own man to do the job.
 This didn't reassure Mansur, though: he warned his brother that Abu Muslim was too powerful to be allowed to live.

 Nevertheless, Abu Muslim continued to be both powerful and popular in Khorasan - suppressing revolts and building mosques.
 In 753/4, he asked the caliph's permission to make a pilgrimage to Mecca.
 Saffah insisted he crossed Iraq with no more than 50 men: Abu Muslim brought 1000 to Kufa.
 Permission was given - but the caliph insisted that Mansur, who was still advising he be killed, go with him.
 During the hajj, Saffah died - Mansur was now caliph.
-For now, he needed Abu Muslim to put down a rebellion led by Muhammad ibn Abdullah ibn Hassan: a grandson of Hassan, the grandson of Muhammad.
-The Shi'a had not given up.
+For now, he needed Abu Muslim to put down a rebellion led by Muhammad ibn Abdullah ibn Hassan: a grandson of Hassan, Muhammad the Prophet's grandson.
+The Shi‘is had not given up.

 Saffah was also forced to deal with serious matters in the far east of his domain.
 The Tang Dynasty Chinese were trying to expand their empire westwards into Transoxiana (Sogdia).
 They were decisively crushed at the Battle of the Talas river in AD 751, near the border between Kazakhstan and Kyrgyzstan, opening up central Asia to Islam.